ProjectNeura/LEADS/README.md

 ## Configurations

-The configuration is a JSON file that has the following settings.
+The configuration file is a JSON file that has the following settings.
 You can have an empty configuration file like the following as all the settings are optional.

 ```json